ZAR

 20 of the Weirdest Mating Rituals of African Animals

 Africa’s animal kingdom is as fascinating as it is diverse.
-Wherever you choose to go on an African safari tour, you’re bound to come across interesting animal behavior that makes for unforgettable sightings.
+Wherever you choose to go on a safari tour, you’re bound to come across interesting animal behavior that makes for unforgettable sightings.
 This is especially true during the mating season, when animals in courtship put on a range of displays all in the hope of attracting a mate.
 Here are 20 of the weirdest mating rituals of African animals.

 African Elephants